JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ```

 # {Section not verified for v11.3} Run FreeFileSync on another Raspberry Pi
-You don't need to build anything again on the other Raspberry Pi hosts but you will need to copy the various libraries and other dependencies so the executable can run.
+You don't need to build anything again on the other Raspberry Pi hosts but you will need to copy over the various libraries and other dependencies so the executable can run.

 ## 1. Create zip file with executable and all dependencies
 Once the executable binary has been created and verified working, copy all dependency libraries to the same folder as the binary, then copy the `Build/Resources` folder, then zip them all up in a file.